VVilmos/legaltextdecoder/README.md

 [Describe the data preparation process here]

+Duplicated: some people used different document sources, and they labeled them in separate files, but uploaded a merged json also.
 ### Logging Requirements

 The training process must produce a log file that captures the following essential information for grading: